A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Modulation}

-In signal processing literature, modulation varies some key attributes of a signal to add the desired information to it \cite{oppenheim1997signals}.
+In signal processing literature, modulation varies some key attributes of a signal to add the desired information to it \citep{oppenheim1997signals}.
 Similarly, in deep neural networks, modulation is used to add some desired information to a base network by adding modulation parameters to the parameters/ features of the base network.
-AdaFMGAN \cite{zhao2020leveraging} shows that layers closer to the sample (earlier layers in $D$, and later layers in $G$) encoder general knowledge.
+AdaFMGAN \citep{zhao2020leveraging} shows that layers closer to the sample (earlier layers in $D$, and later layers in $G$) encoder general knowledge.
 This general knowledge is conceptually shared between source and target domains and aimed to be preserved by Adaptive Filter Modulation which trains a scale and shift parameter for each $k \times k$ kernel.
-GAN-Memory \cite{cong2020ganmemory}, and CAM-GAN \cite{varshney2021camgan} use similar modulation ideas to modulate a pre-trained GAN for generative continual learning.
-AdAM \cite{zhao2022adam} uses kernel modulation \cite{milad2021revisit} for few-shot generative modeling by aiming to preserve the important wights of a pre-trained GAN during a few-shot adaptation to a target domain.
-HyperDomainNet \cite{alanov2022hyperdomainnet} adds an additional modulation to StyleGAN2 \cite{karras2020analyzing} for adapting to a new domain, while optimizing only $6K$ parameters.
+GAN-Memory \citep{cong2020ganmemory}, CAM-GAN \citep{varshney2021camgan}, LFS-GAN \citep{seo2023lfsgan}, and CFTS-GAN \citep{ali2025cfts} use similar modulation ideas to modulate a pre-trained GAN for generative continual learning.
+NICE \citep{ni2023nice} proposed to prevent overfitting by introducing noise into $D$ to modulate its hidden features.
+The noise is adaptively controlled by the overfitting degree of $D$, which balance the discriminator's discrimination ability and potential overfitting issue.
+AdAM \citep{zhao2022adam} and OKM \citep{zhang2024few} uses kernel modulation \citep{milad2021revisit} for few-shot generative modeling by aiming to preserve the important wights of a pre-trained GAN during a few-shot adaptation to a target domain.
+HyperDomainNet \citep{alanov2022hyperdomainnet}, HyperGAN-CLIP \citep{anees2024hypergan}, DPH \citep{li2024dual}, and DoRM \citep{wu2024domain} adds an additional modulation to StyleGAN2 \citep{karras2020analyzing} for adapting to a new domain.
+Similarly, Mix-of-Show \citep{gu2023mixofshow}, Orthogonal Adaptation \citep{po2024orthogonal}, DreamMatcher \citep{nam2024dreammatcher}, PortraitBooth \citep{peng2024portraitbooth}, DisenDiff \citep{zhang2024disendiff}, and RealCustom \citep{huang2024realcustom} adapt pre-trained diffusion models to learn customized concepts through modulation.
+A\textsuperscript{3}FT \citep{moon2022finetuning} proposes to learn a time-aware adapter (modulation parameters) on top of frozen weights of a pre-trained diffusion model to enable different outputs in different denoising steps when adapting the diffusion model to a target domain with limited data.